Trusted Chicago Child Custody Lawyers

 Child Custody Lawyers representing Illinois parents and families to proactively managing child visitation schedules and parental responsibilities allocation agreements to fighting complex child custody battles.

-We are dedicated to our clients and the well-being of all children involved in a child allocation plan
+We are dedicated to our clients and the well-being of all children involved in child allocation plans.

 Anderson & Boback are family and child custody lawyers with extensive experience in all child-related cases, helping our clients to determine the best child custody plan for all parties involved.
 We listen to your concerns and help develop the plan that is in the best interest of the child, relieving a lot of stress for the parents and the children.

-An experienced child custody and visitation attorney will help you determine the best child allocation arrangement that is in the child’s best interest.
-We understand that time with your children is one of the biggest causes of stress during divorce.
+At Anderson & Boback, our experienced child custody and visitation attorneys will help you determine the best parental responsibility allocation arrangement that is in the best interest of your child.
+We understand that time with your children is one of the biggest causes of conflict during divorce.

 The Illinois Marriage and Dissolutions of Marriage Act requires the establishment of a parenting plan to determine the allocation of parental responsibility regarding parenting time and decision making on behalf of the child.
-Issues addressed in a parenting plan include how all significant parenting decisions will be made, how much time the child will spend in each home, how they will be transported back and forth and how holidays and vacations are shared.
+A parenting plan includes how all significant parenting decisions will be made, how much time the child will spend in each home, how they will be transported back and forth and how holidays and vacations are shared.

-Child custody lawyers will help draft a parenting plan, which must be approved by the judge.
-When reviewing a drafted parenting plan, the judge will consider the following issues:
+Child custody lawyers will help draft your parenting plan, which must be approved by the family court judge.
+When reviewing a drafted parenting plan, the judge will consider the following factors: